GerGodfrey/HackerGrant/README.md

 <p>

 ## Description
-This repository contains the source code and related resources for The Hacker Grant, a Web3 crowdfunding platform designed to address the issue of that many hackers and aspiring developers cannot afford to attend global hackathons.
+This repository contains the source code and related resources for The Hacker Grant, a Web3 crowdfunding platform designed support talented hackers.
 ## Problem
-While the Ethereum developer community is expanding and thriving,
+While the Ethereum developer community is expanding and thriving, many hackers and aspiring developers cannot afford to attend global hackathons.

+Resolving this lack of resources, would allow hackers:

+- To networking in person
+- To learn about the latest advancements
+- Get valuable insights and practical experience

 ## Proposed Solution